xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 ### Signal
 Specifies a signal to send to the child process when it is being abandoned by `⎕SHELL`.
-The value must be an integer which represents a valid signal number, or 0 which means no signal should be sent.
+The value must be an integer which represents a valid signal number, or `0` which means no signal should be sent.
-On Windows, the only valid signal number is `9`, which causes `⎕SHELL` to call `TerminateProcess()` on the child process, which is similar to signal `9` on the other platforms where it is `SIGKILL`
+On Microsoft Windows, the only valid signal number is `9`, which causes `⎕SHELL` to call `TerminateProcess()` on the child process, which is similar to signal `9` on the other platforms where it is `SIGKILL`.

 The default if not specified depends on the operating-system:

 - Windows: `0`.
-- Linux, MacOS, AIX: the numeric value of `SIGTERM` which is the signal that asks the child process to shut itself down.
+- Linux, macOS, AIX: the numeric value of `SIGTERM` which is the signal that asks the child process to shut itself down.

 ### Window
+!!! windows "Dyalog on Microsoft Windows"
+    This option only has an effect on Windows.

 Specifies the initial window mode.
 The value must be a character vector containing one of the initial window parameters described on [`⎕CMD`](execute-windows-command.md#starting-a-windows-program).

-This option only has an effect on Windows.

 The default if not specified is `'Hidden'`.

 See also [8373⌶](../../the-i-beam-operator/shell-process-control).

-## Default redirections
+## Default Redirections
 Most programs assume the three standard streams are setup to something when the program starts, and for that reason, `⎕SHELL` always sets up some redirections for those three, even when variant options have explicitly only setup some of them.
 For example, when `⎕SHELL⍠'Output' (1 ('File' '/tmp/log.txt'))⊢cmd` is run, stream 0 and stream 2 are set up to their default values.

 The default redirections for the two output streams are: